ziqiz06/hpair_deliverable2025/README.md

 If you run into any issues cloning the repo or breaking bugs that seem outside of your ability to fix, please reach out to Natalia Siwek and Ethan Kiang at nataliasiwek@college.harvard.edu and ekiang@college.harvard.edu.
 Good luck, we look forward to your submissions!

+## AI Policy

+You're allowed to use AI to complete this deliverable.
+In the same time, all code you submit is a fair game for the interview - including design decisions, features implementation and trade-offs